TH 101 Theological Foundations 3 Cr

 TH 263 Modern Catholic Social Teaching 3 Cr.

 A study of the cultural, political, and economic spheres of social life in the light of Catholic moral teachings, theologies, and action.
 Magisterial and scholarly writings from 1891 to the present receive primary emphasis.
 The course also includes a service learning component.
-Fall semester, even-years.
+Offered every other year.

 TH 264 Theologies of Liberation 3 Cr.

 This course first examines the beginnings of Liberation Theology in Latin America and critically considers how this has both challenged and nourished the Christian tradition and the fundaments of theology therein.
 The course will then examine how this has begun to blossom into a rich variety of ‘theologies of liberation’ in diverse contexts throughout the world.
 In this context, the course explores new ways of (re)thinking Christianity as fruitfully engaging the world by ‘building of the Kingdom of God’ in and through the ‘option for the poor’.
 Fulfills Global Diversity requirement.
-Spring semester; even-numbered years.
+Offered every other year.

 TH 327 Sin and Grace in Theology and Literature 3 Cr

 An exploration of the theological questions of sin and grace as raised in the works of important 20th century novelists.
-Offered at the discretion of the department.
+Not currently offered.

 TH 341 History of Christian Thought: Early Church & Patristics 3 Cr

 A study of major Christian doctrinal developments in their historical contexts, from the New Testament era through the Patristics.
-Fall semester, odd-numbered years.
+Offered every other year.

 TH 342 History of Christian Thought: Middle Ages through the Reformation 3 Cr

 A study of major Christian doctrinal developments in their historical contexts, from the Middle Ages through the Reformation.
-Spring semester, even-numbered years.
+Offered every other year.

 TH 352 Christology 3 Cr